 Reviewer(s)' Comments to Author: Reviewer: 1 Comments to the Author This fine study by Valdés and Ehrlén makes some needed strides in explaining the sources of variation in selection on ecologically-important traits.
 I have signed this review.
 The key trait under study is flowering phenology, and the system includes a plant, and a butterfly/caterpillar that is a predispersal seed predator in its early instar (and the host for the late-instar caterpillars).
 Selection favors later flowering in populations where the butterfly is present, while early flowering is favored in its absence.
 Within populations with butterflies, earlier flowering individuals tend to suffer greater attack and lower fitness.
 One of the great strengths of this study is the number of populations examined.
 The large number of populations also leads to an unfortunate but completely forgivable, that is, the imprecise measures made of flowering phenology and attack intensity that is no doubt due to the effort required to reach all sites in a timely manner.
 The uncertainty involved in the analysis of each single population is very likely overcome by looking at so many populations.
 A very large amount of information has been put into appendices: the paper will be greatly improved if some of it is moved up into the main body.
 (I hesitate to make this suggestion, as I wonder if these analyses were moved to the back in response to reviewer/editor comments on a previous submission.
 If so, I disagree with the move).
 At the very least, a general path diagram and table S9 should be moved up into the body of the text.
 Table S9 should alo be expanded to display all path coefficients.
 (The individual path diagrams in the appendix would thus no be needed.)

 We now include a new figure (now Fig. 2) showing two general path analyses, one for each study year.
 According to the reviewer’s suggestion, we also now include all the coefficients for models fit to each population and year in Table 4 and Appendices S3-5.
 For the sake of brevity, we have chosen to present the results from the model where indirect effects are mediated by the intensity of predation (i.e. number of eggs) in the main text, and the results from the model where they are mediated by the probability of predator attack in the supplementary material (Appendices S3-5).
-In Table 4, we show the standardized coefficients for the model with number of eggsBecause showing both the standardized and the unstandardized (which are useful for interpretation of effect sizes) coefficients for all models in Table 4 result in a very complex table, we present the unstandardized coefficients in Appendix S9.
+In Table 4, we show the standardized coefficients for the model with number of eggs.
+Because showing both the standardized and the unstandardized (which are useful for interpretation of effect sizes) coefficients for all models in Table 4 would result in a very complex table, we present the unstandardized coefficients in Appendix S9.
 As all the coefficients are now shown in tables, we have removed the two appendices with the separate path diagrams for each population and year.
 With regard to the path analysis, it is not clear if the data were standardized within populations of across populations.

 The data were standardized within populations.
-This is now mentioned in the text (P10L200-202).
+This is now mentioned in the text (P10-11, L209-210).